netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-cic-helm.md

 !!! note "Note"
     By default the chart installs the recommended [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) roles and role bindings.

-To configure the CIC as required, while installing the chart you need to pass CIC specific parameters in the `helm install`.
+To configure the CIC when installing the chart, you need to pass CIC specific parameters in `helm install`.
 The following table lists the mandatory and optional parameters that you can use:

 !!! note "Note"
     You can also use the [values.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/charts/stable/citrix-k8s-ingress-controller/values.yaml) to pass the parameters.